-Chicken Paprikash is basically a flavorful chicken stew that is a one-pot meal that you can serve as is or with dumplings.
+Hungarian Paprikash or Paprika Chicken is basically a flavorful peasant chicken stew that is a one-pot meal that you can serve as is or with a variety of side options.
+(See Below)

 It really isn’t spicy, although there is plenty of spices that go into it like paprika, garlic powder and onion powder.